Humans are the one species that is mucking up the planet with junk.

-And, here’s a biggie… if our own personal emissions that we are putting out into the world, whether they are physical or emotional, are negative and toxic, why would we care about the toxic emissions of big industries and what they are doing to the planet?
+And, here’s a biggie… if our own personal emissions that we are putting out into the world, whether they are physical or emotional, are negative and toxic, why would we care about the toxic emissions of big industries and what they are doing to the earth?

-I’m clear that climate change is a normal part of the earth’s natural heating and cooling process.
+Climate change is a normal part of the earth’s natural heating and cooling process.
 It’s happened before and it will continue to happen in the future.
 With or without human beings.

 We have been given the amazing gift of life, and we inhabit a human body that is perfectly designed to live that life here on planet earth.
 Not on Mars, not on the Moon… but on Earth.

-Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker and Herbalist.
+Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker, Herbalist and best-selling author.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.

 Some recipes and articles on this site may contain affiliate links to products we trust and love.
 The money received helps keep this website and all of its healthful and delicious content FREE to the public.